TheGrapeApe22/pch-grader/README.md

  ## Grading multiple assignments at a time
  - The program stores only one score per student, meaning you need to rerun it for each individual assignment.
- - An easy workaround for this is to have a separate text file tracking each assignment, and run it separately / collect the output for each input file.
+ - An easy workaround for this is to have a different text file listing the scores of each assignment, and run the program separately / collect the output using each text file as input.
    - Make sure your multi-line command ends with a newline, or else the last line won't register.

-Message me (Discord: ```thegrapeape22```) if you have further questions.
+Message me (Discord: ```@thegrapeape22```) if you have further questions.

 No AI or Large Language Models were used in creating any part of this project.
 #### written with pycharm